Best Online Master’s Degrees in: Human Resource Development

 Many graduates of master’s degree programs in human resource development seek positions as human resource managers.
 In some cases, management positions in the field may require the individual to have a certain amount of work experience in addition to a degree.
 In some cases, human resource managers plan, direct, and coordinate all administrative functions of a company or organization.
 Employees will usually be called upon to consult with higher-level managers and executives on personnel and benefits planning, serve as the contact between an organization’s top management and its employees, and recruit, interview, and hire new staff.

-According the U.S. Bureau of Labor Statistics, the median annual income for human resource managers was $99,180, in 2010.
-The BLS also reported that salaries for other human resources professionals working in the field were $52,690, in 2010.
+According the U.S. Bureau of Labor Statistics, the median annual income for human resource managers was $99,180.
+The BLS also reported that salaries for other human resources professionals working in the field were $52,690.
 Salaries can vary greatly based on the location of the job, the current economy, and amount of experience.